-This attitude toward God is described as sin, and the Bible is describes people who sin as sinners - enemies of God.
-It is a damning assessment, and no one escapes this description.
-While we like to create sliding scales that place us in a nice category, everyone has sinned and fallen short of God’s glory (Romans 3:23).
+This attitude toward God is described as sin, and the Bible describes people who sin as sinners.
+No one escapes this description.
+Everyone has sinned and fallen short of God’s glory (Romans 3:23).
 The consequences for this are very serious - the Bible explains that the “wages of sin is death” (Romans 6:23).

 This presents God with a terrible predicament.
 God is just and God is loving.

 God is the judge who says: “What you have done is wrong and deserves punishment.
-I will be punished instead of you”.
-That is good news!
+I will be punished instead of you.”

 “...Christ died for us!”

 God’s love doesn’t excuse our wrongdoing.
 God’s love deals head-on with our wrongdoing, as God’s own son is punished in our place.
 Jesus Christ - the only human to never sin and to be free of the penalty deserving of sinners - willingly switched places and died for sinners - you and me.

 This is how God proved His love for you.
 Jesus was punished so that we can go free.
 Jesus died so that instead of receiving justice, we would receive mercy and be restored to enjoy life with God forever.

 “For God loved the world in this way; he gave his one and only son, so that everyone who believes in him will not perish but have eternal life.”
 John 3:16